lnferreira/ts2net/README.md

 ### Reference

-Please cite this paper if you used ```ts2net``` package in a publication.
+Please cite this paper if you used ```ts2net``` in a publication:

 ```
 @article{ts2net,
-  title         = "ts2net: From Time Series to Networks in R",
+  title         = "From Time Series to Networks in R with ts2net",
   author        = "Ferreira, Leonardo N",
   month         =  May,
   year          =  2022,